nzayem/Data-Analysis-for-Hospitals/README.md

 # Data-Analysis-for-Hospitals

-An introduction to Pandas and Matplotlib to manipulate data from 3 hospitals, clean that data and merged it into one DataSet.
+An introduction to Pandas and Matplotlib to manipulate data from 3 hospitals, clean that data and merge it into one DataSet.

 And be able to get some insights and information through plots.
 To answer questions like these: